Succession for law firm owners

 For many firm owners, the question is not whether they still want to practise law.
 It is whether they still want to carry everything that comes with running a regulated business.

 Succession planning gives you a way to look ahead.
-It allows you to consider how your clients will be looked after, how your team will be supported, how your reputation can be protected and how you might continue to benefit from the practice you have built.
+It allows you to consider how your clients and team will be looked after, how your reputation and legacy can be protected and how you will continue to benefit from the practice you have built.

 What succession can involve